 - Application Process and Tips: writing tips, FAQs, and more

 - Past Recipients

-The spring 2021 URF deadline is Feb.
-1. Learn more about the process and hear tips for writing your own application at our URF info sessions.
+The fall 2021 URF deadline has been extended to Oct.
+11. Learn more about the process and hear tips for writing your own application at our funding workshops.

-All spring 2021 workshops will be via Zoom.
+Fall 2021 funding workshops will be via Zoom.
 In order to receive the Zoom information, you will need to register.